strohne/Facepager/README.md

 Facepager was made for fetching public available data from Facebook, Twitter and other JSON-based API.
 All data is stored in a SQLite database and may be exported to csv.

-### Current status

-- Please be aware of API upgrades by Facebook.
-API version 2.3 is no longer supported and automatically redirected to some higher version.
-Change the version in the base path to `v2.11` or newer.
-- Facebook now only provides limited fields by default.
-Furthermore, some data like names of users commenting on a Facebook page are not available anymore (if you are not owner of the page).
-Use the `fields`-parameter (left side) to specify the data you want (right side, comma delimited).
-The available fields are listed in the Facebook Graph API reference, e.g. https://developers.facebook.com/docs/graph-api/reference/page/

 ### Installer

 Installation packages for each versions are available on the [releases page](https://github.com/strohne/Facepager/releases).
 Database files may be incompatible between versions.